VCityTeam/UD-SV/Doc/Devel/Needs/Need031.md

  * [Authoring interface](Definitions.md#authoring-interface)

 ### Description
 An user-friendly interface that allows the historian to upload a file (picture, drawing...) and relative metadatas.
-It also gives the possibility to vizualise the document and choose where in the scene, and to what documents, it should be linked.

 ### Notes:
 The metadatas / the information that needs to be given from the have not been defined yet.